 Most information about retirement planning is applicable to couples within the same age range rather than “May-December couples,” (which is a slang term for a couple with a significant age difference in which one person is in the “spring” of life and the other in the “winter).
 One might think that couples retirement planning for [...]

-Retirement Plan Early Withdrawal Basics For those individuals facing financial challenges, it may seem tempting to make withdrawals from retirement plans.
+For those individuals facing financial challenges, it may seem tempting to make withdrawals from retirement plans.
 However, this case is one in which the early bird doesn't typically catch the worm.
-Generally this decision should be considered a last resort since withdrawn or borrowed money will no longer earn investment [...]
+Generally, this decision should be considered a last resort since withdrawn or borrowed money will no longer earn investment returns that are tax-deferred.
+Those [...]

 College tuition and fees today are 559% of their cost in 1985, according to the Bureau of Labor Statistics.
 In other words, they have nearly sextupled.
 Keeping up with the rising costs of college education can seem daunting, but a 529 Plan is an education savings plan operated by a state or educational institution designed [...]